Dolphins vs. Ravens odds, line, picks, 'Thursday Night Football' prediction, best bets from proven model

 AFC squads coming off much-needed victories will kick off NFL Week 9 when the Miami Dolphins host the Baltimore Ravens on 'Thursday Night Football.'
 Baltimore (2-5) ended a four-game skid with a 30-16 win over Chicago on Sunday, while Miami (2-6) had lost three in a row before beating Atlanta, 34-10, in Week 8.
 Both teams currently sit in third place in their respective divisions, and the Ravens are 9-3 versus the Dolphins over their last 12 meetings.
 Lamar Jackson (hamstring) is expected to play after being sidelined since Week 4.

 Kickoff is at 8:15 p.m.
 ET from Hard Rock Stadium in Miami Gardens, Fla.
 Baltimore prevailed, 56-19, when the teams last met in 2023.
-The latest Dolphins vs. Ravens odds have Baltimore as 7.5-point road favorites.
+The latest Dolphins vs. Ravens odds have Baltimore as 7.5-point road favorites as the line has held steady since opening.
 The over/under for total points is 50.5.
 Before making any Ravens vs. Dolphins picks, be sure to see what the SportsLine projection model has to say.

 New users can also target the DraftKings promo code, which offers $300 in bonus bets if your $5 wager wins + 3 months of NBA League Pass: